 Facing a DUI charge in Long Beach, CA is hard.
 Even the penalties for first-time DUI offenders are incredibly steep – much worse than the mere fine they used to be.
 And if you have past DUIs on your record, the judge can give you prison time, plus tens of thousands of dollars in fines and fees.

 No matter what, if you are convicted you will lose your license.
-That’s why we believe that every DUI defendant should have a good lawyer at their side.
-A good Long Beach DUI lawyer knows the process, knows the tricks the prosecution will use, and knows how to construct a defense that will get you a deal – or even a Not Guilty verdict.
+That is why we believe that every DUI defendant should have an excellent DUI defense lawyer at their side.
+A good Long Beach DUI lawyer knows the process, knows the tricks the prosecution will use and knows how to construct a defense that will get you a deal – or even a Not Guilty verdict.

 What Does a DUI Cost You?

 DUI penalties have gotten harsher nationwide, and Long Beach is no exception.
 The city government is tough on drunk drivers, partly because it is a popular position for politicians to take.
 It is important to note that a high number of DUI convictions also brings in a lot of money for the city of Long Beach.